nhsd-exeter/dos-service-fuzzy-search-api/README.md

 - Kibana
 - DoS Test Database

+The supporting components are:

+- Elasticsearch
+- kibana
+- Dos Test DoS DB

 ## Stopping the API

 The API can be stopped by running the following command: